GoogleCloudPlatform/community/tutorials/cloud-asset-inventory-auto-label-resources/index.md

 * [Cloud Storage](https://cloud.google.com/storage/pricing)
 * [Cloud SQL](https://cloud.google.com/sql/pricing)

-You can choose to launch the smallest instance to minimize the cost for testing, and remove them afterwards after the testing.
+You can choose to launch the smallest instance (f1-micro for GCE VM) to minimize the cost for testing, and remove them afterwards after the testing.
 Use the [pricing calculator](https://cloud.google.com/products/calculator) to generate a cost estimate based on your projected usage, especially if you want to run your testing environment for an extended period of time.

 ## Before you begin